 So far, we've reviewed 330 headphones and below are our recommendations for the best PC gaming headsets to buy in 2019.
 See also our recommendations for the best PS4 headsets and the best wireless gaming headsets.

-The Arctis Pro sound great out-of-the-box and you can further customize their sound with either the GameDAC or the SteelSeries Engine software.
+They sound great out-of-the-box and you can further customize their sound with either the GameDAC or the SteelSeries Engine software.
 The GameDAC covers most of the key settings, like EQ presets and LED lighting options, while the app provides even more customization options, like live mic monitoring.
 The Arctis Pro GameDAC have an excellent boom microphone, perfect for online gaming with friends, and it's also retractable so it won’t be in the way when you don’t need it.

-The Arctis Pro GameDAC are wired headphones, so they have a negligible amount of latency, which is great for gaming and watching movies on your PC.
+These are wired headphones, so they have a negligible amount of latency, which is great for gaming and watching movies on your PC.
 However, some may find it inconvenient to have a long cable trailing on their desk.
 The SteelSeries Arctis Pro Wireless are a great wireless option, but they don’t provide the same level of microphone control that the Pro GameDAC do.

 If you’re looking for a VR-like experience to fully immerse yourself in the game you're playing, get the Audeze Mobius.
 They don’t have as many customizable sound and mic options as the SteelSeries Arctis Pro GameDAC, but they have head-tracking and a 3D audio features, which create a spacious virtual soundstage.
 Unfortunately, we couldn’t accurately capture these effects with our current tests, but you can check out our video review to experience the 3D audio for yourself.

-If you like the casual design of the Logitech G433 but want a slightly better-built headset for around the same price, get the Corsair HS60 instead.
-They might not have RGB lighting like the Corsair Void and they aren’t wireless, but the HS60 provide great value for their low price point.
-They have great build quality and have a well-padded headband and earpads for long gaming sessions.
+If you like the casual design of the Logitech G433 but want a slightly better-built headset for less, the best gaming headset for PC in the budget category is the Corsair HS60.
+They’re a little barebones for gaming headphones, but they provide great value for their low price point.
+They’re very well-built and have a nicely padded headband and earpads for long gaming sessions.

 If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for gaming.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.
+Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.